Lovegiver/ReactivePipeline/src/README.md.md

  1. We create all necessary Operations.
 Try to think this object as a pure function, doing just one thing.
  2. Each Operation is wrapped in a Task object.
 To be instantiated, a Task must have a single Operation and a Set of all the previous Tasks whom produced Fluxes are arguments for this Task.
  3. All the Tasks will finally be used as arguments for a Pipeline.
-The Pipeline, thanks to its Optimizer, create one or more WorkGro
+The Pipeline, thanks to its Optimizer, create one or more WorkGroups.
+Once this is made, all WorkGroups will be executed in parallel threads and in an asynchronous manner.

 ### The Pipeline